Arisu001/build-morpion/README.md

 > Created by: Arisu001

-                    Copyright — All right reserved
+                    Copyright — All rights reserved
 #══════════════════════════════════════════════════#